 What is FDFest?

 Join us every summer as we connect with nature, and with each other through dance.
-The many stories share with our old and new friends, with our families, bring us together, creating a dance community that is very welcoming.
+The many stories share with our old and new friends, and with our families, bring us together, creating a dance community that is very welcoming.

 - Dance heals, and brings joy to many in so many ways.
 What better way to serve as you bring a smile to someones’ day